Julia-Petrova/portfolio/portfolio/command_reference_sample.md

 - TOC
 {:toc}

-This sample is a reference describing an SQL-like command for adding a column to a table, which is independent of other samples in the portfolio.
+This sample is a reference that describes an SQL-like command for adding a column to a table.
-It is for a fictional system Datafuel but based on a real product documentation that I wrote.
+It is written for a fictional system called Datafuel but is based on a real product documentation that I created.

-* **Type:** Reference
+* **Type:** Command reference
 * **Objective:** A description of how to use the `ALTER TABLE ADD COLUMN` command
 * **Audience:** Developers, system analysts, system architects, and deployment teams
-* **Tools Used:** Markdown, Jekyll, Hydejack theme, GitHub Pages
+* **Tools Used:** Markdown, Jekyll, Hydejack theme, and GitHub Pages

 The sample begins below the line.